sailorproject/sailor/README.md

   * Model generation (reading from DB)
   * CRUD generation (reading from model)
   * Theme and layout (now you can have multiple layouts inside a theme. e.g. 1-column and 2-column)
+  * Integration with Busted for unit and functional tests for your app

 ### Roadmap
-* Integration with a test suite
 * Improvements of Lua on the client side
 * Integration with mod_lua's DB API and DB module refactor
 * Improvements with the ORM